Dekodac/adams_demonstration/git-reset.md

 `git reset` is a very powerful command.
 Use it with caution, and take time to confirm you understand the command you're going to run.
 Soon you will build up familiarity and be able to use it more fluidly.

-We will focus on `git reset --staged`, `git reset --soft`, and with caution, force-pushing, and, `git reset --hard`.
+We will focus on `git restore --staged`, `git reset --soft`, and with caution, force-pushing, and, `git reset --hard`.

 Just like other git commands, we can use *glob patterns* with `git reset` -- such as `git reset *.js`

 ## Scenario 1: "I added code I don't want to commit"

-We'll see how to use `git reset --staged` safely in this scenario.
+We'll see how to use `git restore --staged` safely in this scenario.

 ### Implementation